bingbuyu/opencv-demo/readme.txt

-I am laerning OpenCV and image processing.
+I am laerning OpenCV and image processing.ML and CNN will follow.